 I am one of those people who can eat soup any time of year for pretty much any occasion I know there are people who don’t eat soup in the hot weather of summer, but that’s not me.
-So, when I found a lovely butternut squash at the store I knew I wanted to make some soup despite the 90 degree heat..
+So, when I found a lovely butternut squash at the store I scooped it up looking forward to heating it up and eating.
+Unfortunately, that soup was a huge disappointment.
+So, I knew I needed remedy the situation and to make some soup despite the 90 degree heat.

 The sweet and nutty flavors of butternut squash taste so lovely with the spicy flavors of curry and the creaminess of coconut milk.
 Even Jude, who is 23 months, loved this soup.